vuesence/vue-faq/docs/en/backend/protocols.md

 :::

-::: details What is GraphGL?
+::: details What is GraphQL?

 A complex thing, an attempt to translate SQL query language for client-server queries on the web.